rsmuc/health_monitoring_plugins/README.md

 You can copy each single check script in your plugins folder to install the plugins.
 Ensure that you installed the pynag package.

+## Run the unittests

+To run the unittests just execute:

+    python setup.py test

+The unittests require pytest.

 ## Changelog

+###### Version 0.0.2

+* Added unittests for all plugins
+* Fixed a bug in check_snmp_raritan Inlet check
+* Cleaned up some parts of the code
+* Better package structure

 ###### Version 0.0.1

 * The first testing release including all developed check plugins

+## TODO

+* get_data and walk_data should be harmonized
+* harmonized unittests for walk and get
+* harmonize snmp settings
+* Implement SNMPv3 support for all plugins
+* fix --scan at check_ilo
+* fix smart status for check_ilo
+* fix redundancy status for check_ilo
+* add a default threshold to check_snmp_time2
+* check_snmp_time2: add leading 0 at the time
+* Add examples for commands.cfg and service configuration
+* Code cleanup